 The quality of the build is pretty excellent overall.
 Much like many other headsets, the GSP 370 is made of plastic with padding in the areas that matter.
 The adjustable headband has a soft cushion running along it to provide comfortability, and the earphone cups are covered in what I can assume is either leather or PU Leather with memory foam insulation.
 And that memory foam insulation makes a pretty big difference when it comes to keeping sound out.
 While it doesn’t feature active noise canceling feature that you would find in Bose and many other big brand music headphones, the memory foam cushioning did block a reasonable amount of outside sound.
 Again, it’s not full active noise canceling, so you’ll still be able to hear really loud noises, but once I cranked the volume up, it was pretty hard to notice.

 The plastic isn’t flimsy either as the headset retains its shape, although flexible enough to not restrict movement.
 The headband could be adjusted for various head sizes, although I could see where it might be to tight for some.
 On the right side, there is a big volume dial that is very easy to get to.
-This dial choice was a pretty smart decision as many other headsets offer the volume control either on a separate hub, part pf the headset but doesn’t let you know right away at what volume level you’re in, and so on.
+This dial choice was a pretty smart decision as many other headsets offer the volume control either on a separate hub or on the headset themselves with no audio cues or tiny controls.
 For the GSP 370, it’s a simple flick or turn, and you can either increase or decrease the volume.